oliverliu1/retail_queue_simulation/README.md

 ﻿# Retail Queue Simulation

-## Introduction
+## Overview
-A simulation that models the amount of time it takes for x amount of cashiers to serve y amount of customers.
-The queue will be set up so there is 1 line leading up to multiple cashiers.
+A simulation that models the amount of time it takes for a certain amount of cashiers to serve a certain amount of customers in different queue systems.
+The single queue system has one line leading up to every cashier, and walking speed is accounted for.
+The multi queue system gives every cashier their own line, with minimal walking time spent.

 ## Technologies
 Project created with
-- Python version: 3.9.4
-- Python random module
-- Python datetime module
+- Python!